 It is not a race to the finish.

 You may be comfortable only performing the first few balance exercises and not be comfortable doing the moving and walking exercises.

-exercises.
 That is ok!
 Really!

 Never do something that you are nervous about by yourself.